Everything You Need to Know About Amazon Prime Day 2019

 What about Walmart & Target?

 During 2015, Walmart announced that competing online deals will launch on the site on the same day, specifically “2,000 online exclusive rollbacks.”
 Some of those Walmart deals include an Apple iPad Mini 2 for $265, a Black and Decker Drill and 133 piece Home Project Kit for $50, and a Toshiba 15.6″ Satellite laptop for $377.
-During 2016 and 2017, Walmart’s sales weren’t as aggressive.
+During 2016-2018, Walmart’s sales weren’t as aggressive.

-Target has actually be doing a “Black Friday in July” event in the middle of July for the last six years.
-It’s likely that 2018 is no different, but the deals aren’t terribly amazing.
+Target has actually done a “Black Friday in July” event in the middle of July for the last six years.
+It’s likely that 2019 is no different, but the deals aren’t terribly amazing.